The Prime Minister recently announced at the dispatch box that a full inquiry will be forthcoming into the management of the COVID-19 crisis.

 Medics, particularly in places such as New York, have admitted that antibiotics were somewhat thrown at their first COVID-19 patients (2).

-Let us hope that the promised inquiry brings clarity and explains the effective role of antibiotics in treating secondary bacterial infections, not viral ones.
+Let us hope that the promised inquiry and COVID-19 analysis brings clarity.
+It needs to explain the effective role of antibiotics in treating secondary bacterial infections, not viral ones.
 The propensity of the BAME community to COVID-19 mortality must also be examined.
 And, in the wake of any such report, clear social distancing information and track and trace testing should be implemented.

 Father John’s case and the early fall-out from the pandemic shows that our response to serious illness was knee-jerk and too often panic-driven.
 We must learn lessons.
 Because we have to be better prepared for the next wave of COVID-19 and the coming nightmare of antibiotic resistant infections.